How to claim the Fisher Tax Credit and Seafarers’ Allowance in Ireland

 You may be entitled to the Seafarers’ Allowance if you are working in the marine industry such as on a:

-In order to qualify for this allowance, you must be at sea for at least 161 days in the course of the year.
+To qualify for this allowance, you must be at sea for at least 161 days in the year.

 The voyage must also begin or end in a port outside Ireland.